Martin on pole for Valencia MotoGP title-decider, Bagnaia on third row

 Ducati rider Bagnaia has one hand on his maiden world championship with a 23-point lead going into the decider from champion Fabio Quartararo.

-Quartararo, who at one stage held a 91-point lead over his Italian rival, posted the fourth fastest qualifying time to set off from the second row.
+Quartararo, who at one stage held a 91-point advantage over his Italian rival, posted the fourth fastest qualifying time to set off from the second row.

-But he has a herculean task ahead of him if he is to retain his crown, not only needing to win but also requiring Bagnaia to finish lower than 14th.
+But he has a Herculean task if he is to retain his crown, not only needing to win but also requiring Bagnaia to struggle.

-Any other result and the MotoGP title will go to the first Italian rider since the legendary Valentino Rossi 13 years ago.
+"I am quite happy with my position," said Quartararo who is not concerning himself with Bagnaia's performance.

+"I'm not thinking about that, I am thinking about winning," he said.

 Alongside him on the front row will be Marc Marquez, the six-time MotoGP champion who has endured a tough injury-beset season but was ecstatic at his qualifying performance.